Home

 "She says, 'Berto, that is what he did.
 He shot me,' " he recalled.

-Gallegos mentioned he had heard no arguments before or after the photographs, and knew of no historical past of bullying or abuse within the home.
+Gallegos mentioned he had heard no arguments earlier than or after the shots, and knew of no historical past of bullying or abuse inside the house.

-Front Burner20:06A Sandy Hook mom on another college shooting
+Entrance Burner20:06A Sandy Hook mother on one other college taking pictures

-On Tuesday, an 18-year-old shooter barricaded himself in an elementary faculty classroom in Uvalde, Texas, killing 19 children and two academics.
-This, practically 10 years after the mass capturing at Sandy Hook Elementary School in Newtown, Conn.
-Within the years between the shootings, no meaningful nationwide legislation on gun management has passed in america.
+On Tuesday, an 18-year-old shooter barricaded himself in an elementary college classroom in Uvalde, Texas, killing 19 children and two lecturers.
+This, practically 10 years after the mass shooting at Sandy Hook Elementary Faculty in Newtown, Conn.
+Within the years between the shootings, no meaningful nationwide legislation on gun control has handed in america.
 Veronique De La Rosa's son Noah was the youngest victim at Sandy Hook.
-She tells Jayme Poisson that she had hoped what happened at her son's faculty can be a watershed, but that now, "it's grow to be painfully apparent that ideas and prayers aren't the way out of each single one in all these tragedies."
+She tells Jayme Poisson that she had hoped what happened at her son's school would be a watershed, but that now, "it is grow to be painfully apparent that ideas and prayers will not be the way out of each single one in every of these tragedies."

 Quelle: www.cbc.ca